intel/inference-model-manager/docs/platform_user_guide.md

 Similarly to the tenant level quotas it is possible to set endpoint level resource constraints.
 It can define the limits for resource consumption and allocation on a single replica level in the Inference Endpoint.
-User will be asked to provide the same set of resources as in the tenant quota.
+User is asked to provide the same set of resources as in the tenant quota.
+User can extend endpoint resources with additional values which are not specified in tenant's quota.
-If tenant quota doesn’t specify all fields that user will want to be presented in endpoint, he can extend a resources with needed values.
-If admin didn’t specify any quota in tenant, user can still provide values for resources dictionary.
+If admin did not specify any quota in tenant, user can still provide values for resources dictionary.
 Example of resources could be:
 `\”resources\” {\”requests.cpu\”: \”2\”, \”limits.cpu\”: \”4\”}`

 ### Listing inference endpoints

-Endpoints can be listed by using a REST endpoint exposed by Management API with an address:
+Endpoints can be listed using a REST endpoint exposed by Management API with an address:

 ```https://<management-api-address>/tenants/<tenant-name>/endpoints```